 ONE Card: This is your official identification card designed to keep campus simple by offering an all-in-one solution to accessing eligible on-campus services.
 Check the eligibility on their website.

 Dear BScN Nursing Students,

 Welcome to BScN Nursing at the Conestoga Site of the McMaster Mohawk Conestoga BScN Program.
+We are very proud of our BScN Program at Conestoga College, and are proud of our students and graduates.
 You have worked very hard to get to this point and are now beginning the next stage of your journey to reach your career goals.
 This is a very exciting time.